Mattds825/community-toolshed-store/README.md

 This project is potentially something that will be reworked into a live project used by the Handcross Hardware local store, where I currently help at.

+## In a Nutshell

+Community Toolshed is a full-stack e-commerce platform built with Django, Stripe, and Bootstrap, designed for a local hardware store’s rental service.
+The platform allows users to sign up, subscribe, and rent tools or party items, such as cutlery, plates, and power tools.
+Once subscribed, users can place rental orders, view past orders, and manage their profiles.
+Payments are securely processed using Stripe, ensuring a smooth checkout experience.
+The platform also includes a dedicated management system where store managers can add, edit, and remove products, as well as oversee rentals.
+A built-in maintenance system enables managers to track tool conditions, create repair tickets, and update tool statuses as needed.
+The site features a responsive, user-friendly interface, ensuring seamless navigation across devices.

+This project was built using Code Institute’s Boutique Ado template as a foundation.
+However, significant modifications were made to the Django models, templates, and order logic to better suit the rental-based functionality and management features required for the Community Toolshed service.
+The project follows best practices in version control using Git and GitHub and is deployed on Heroku for live access.

 ## Project Goals

 ### 🔹 User & Subscription Management